lab1092/blender-manual_ja/manual/sequencer/usage.rst

 Add Movies or Images
 --------------------

-When adding a Movie or Movie+Audio\ :kbd:`Lmb` LEFT CLICK to put the name of the file into the text box at the top; this selects a **single** file (like a movie)
+When adding a Movie or Movie+Audio\ :kbd:`LMB` LEFT CLICK to put the name of the file into the text box at the top; this selects a **single** file (like a movie)

 In the case of (numbered) image **sequences**, you have a choice:

 - **Directory**:
-  :kbd:`Rmb` right-click on a directory name, and all files in that directory will be brought in as part of the image, in sort order, one image per frame
+  :kbd:`RMB` right-click on a directory name, and all files in that directory will be brought in as part of the image, in sort order, one image per frame
 - **Range**: